State lender says doesn't rule out investing in Telecom Italia

-ROME (Reuters) - Italian state lender Cassa Depositi e Prestiti does not rule out investing in Telecom Italia (TLIT.MI) if talks between the latter and CDP-controlled firm Metroweb over joining forces to build an ultrafast nationwide fiber optic network succeeds, its chairman said.
+ROME, Dec 17 (Reuters) - Italian state lender Cassa Depositi e Prestiti does not rule out investing in Telecom Italia if talks between the latter and CDP-controlled firm Metroweb over joining forces to build an ultrafast nationwide fibre optic network succeeds, its chairman said.

-Metroweb, a small fiber optic company controlled by infrastructure fund F2i and CDP, has long been seen as the corporate vehicle for realizing the Italian government’s multi-billion-euro plan for the nationwide fiber network.
+Metroweb, a small fibre optic company controlled by infrastructure fund F2i and CDP, has long been seen as the corporate vehicle for realising the Italian government’s multi-billion-euro plan for the nationwide fibre network.

 The plan has initially stalled due to difficulties in bringing the former monopoly network operator Telecom Italia on board, but talks between the two companies have picked up again in recent weeks.